Prentis Building and University Auditorium Complex: Meyer and Anna Prentis Building

 The Meyer and Anna Prentis Building was constructed to meet the needs of Wayne State's growing Business School.
 The school had been organized in 1946 with 459 undergraduates.
 By 1964, that number had grown to over 1400 undergraduates and 429 graduate students, with 55 faculty members.

 Groundbreaking on the structure occurred on August 1, 1962, and the new home for the business school opened on January 28, 1964.
 The $2.3 million construction cost for the new building was supported through the philanthropy of Federick Meyer Stuart (Stennett) and Anna Mae Prentis (McDonald).
 A year-and-a-half after the opening, the building was rededicated as the Meyer and Anna Prentis Building.
 The building was used as the home of the Business School from its opening until the school relocated to a new location by Little Caesars Arena in 2018.

-Helen L. DeRoy Auditorium
+University Auditorium

-The Helen L. DeRoy Auditorium was constructed at the same time as the Prentis Building.
+The University Auditorium was constructed at the same time as the Prentis Building.
 It was built by the firm of Darin & Armstrong for a cost of approximately $600,000.
 The design and construction of the building was partly financed by a $323,000 gift from the Helen L. DeRoy Foundation.

-Groundbreaking for the Helen L. DeRoy Auditorium occurred on August 1, 1962, concurrently with the Prentis building, and the auditorium opened on March 3, 1964.
-It was built to serve the Business School, but has always been used more broadly as a lecture hall for the University as a whole.
+Groundbreaking for the auditorium occurred on August 1, 1962, concurrently with the Prentis building, and the auditorium opened on March 3, 1964.
+It was built to serve the business school, but has always been used more broadly as a lecture hall for the university as a whole.
+Originally named after Helen L. DeRoy, it was renamed to University Auditorium in 2025.